How to charge your Android phone faster: Tips and tricks

 Although, the new-age Android smartphones are coming with fast charging technology that can fully charge a dead battery in just 17 minutes (remember Realme GT Neo 3?).
 But what about old ones?
 Charging a smartphone again and again, that too when your phone does not support fast charging, can be very frustrating.
 Here are a few tips on how you can charge your phone even faster.
-Also Read - Android hacks: How to block spam calls on your Android phone
+Also Read - WhatsApp is working on showing you more information about your Message Reactions

 How to charge your Android phone faster